Considering physician assistant education at UW-Madison? Read on to learn what makes our program great.

 - We are committed to comprehensive professional education standards.
 This is reflected by our program’s continuous accreditation since 1977 from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

-- Our national certification exam pass rate is 99 percent for first-time takers over the past 5five years (read a summary of our pass rate compared with the national average).
+- Our national certification exam pass rate is 98 percent for first-time takers over the past five years.
+Read a summary of our pass rate compared with the national average (pdf).
 We continually strive for a 100 percent pass rate.

 - The overall job placement of our students is outstanding – especially in Wisconsin and in primary care.
 100 percent of the 2018 graduates are employed as PAs, 63 percent of them work in Wisconsin, and 28 percent of them practice in primary care.
 Our goal continues to be clinical employment of 100 percent for our graduates and 40 percent employment in primary care.

 - Our program's goal is to ensure graduation of all matriculated students.
 Our program's dismissal rate is one percent over the past five years.